 2.3 Forward model

-We use the nested version of the GEOS-Chem chemical transport model (CTM) v12.7 at 0.25° ⨉ 0.3125° resolution over North America as the forward model for the inversion.
+We use the nested version of the GEOS-Chem chemical transport model (CTM) 12.7 at 0.25° ⨉ 0.3125° resolution over North America as the forward model for the inversion.
 Earlier versions of the methane simulation were described by Wecht et al. (2014) and Turner et al. (2015).
 The model is driven by GEOS-FP meteorological fields from the NASA Global Modeling and Assimilation Office (GMAO).
 Methane loss from OH, Cl, soil uptake, and stratospheric oxidation is described in Maasakkers et al. (2019).
-Initial conditions for January 2019 and 3-hourly boundary conditions for the year are given by the methane concentration fields from the global 2° ⨉ 2.5° TROPOMI inversion conducted by Qu et al. (2021).
+Initial conditions for January 2019 and 3-hourly boundary conditions for the year are specified with methane concentration fields from a global GEOS-Chem simulation at 2° ⨉ 2.5° resolution using emissions optimized by a global inversion of TROPOMI observations (Qu et al. , 2021).
 These concentration fields are unbiased with respect to the global TROPOMI data and are informed predominantly by observations outside of North America.
 We validate GEOS-Chem by comparison to surface and aircraft methane observations for May 2018.
-We use observations from the Atmospheric Tomography Mission (ATom), the Atmospheric Carbon and Transport – America (ACT-America) campaign, and the NOAA Observation Package (ObsPack).
+We use observations from the Atmospheric Tomography Mission (ATom) i, the Atmospheric Carbon and Transport – America (ACT-America) campaign, and the NOAA Observation Package (ObsPack).
 We find a mean model-observation bias of 6.36 ppb and a correlation of R = 0.45.
 We also find no significant latitudinal bias in the model-observation difference, although the surface and aircraft observations provide significant coverage only between 30°N and 50°N.

 2.4 TROPOMI observations

 The Tropospheric Monitoring Instrument (TROPOMI) aboard the Sentinel-5 Precursor satellite has provided daily, global observations of dry column methane mixing ratios at 7 ⨉ 7 km2 nadir pixel resolution since May 2018 and at 5.5 ⨉ 7 km2 nadir pixel resolution since August 2019 (citation).
 TROPOMI measures backscattered solar radiation at 2.3 μm from a sun-synchronous orbit with a local overpass time of 13:30 (Veefkind et al. 2012).
-TROPOMI retrieves methane concentrations using a full-physics retrieval, which is limited by cloud cover, variable topography, albedo, and high aerosol loading (citation).
-As a result, TROPOMI has a xx% retrieval rate over North America for 2019.
+Methane is inferred from a full-physics retrieval that can fail as a result of cloud cover, variable topography, low or heterogeneous albedo, and high aerosol loading (citation).
+As a result, TROPOMI has a xx% retrieval success rate over North America for 2019.
 We use the retrieval described by Lorente et al. (2021), which has a -3.4 ± 5.6 ppb bias relative to the Total Carbon Column Observing Network (TCCON).
 We use only high-quality retrievals as indicated by the quality assessment flag.

 We evaluate the TROPOMI data using methane observations from the Greenhouse gases Observing SATellite (GOSAT).
 Launched in 2009, GOSAT provides high-precision observations of methane in 10 km diameter nadir pixels separated by ~250 km along- and cross-track.
-GOSAT measures backscattered solar radiation at 1.6 μm with a local overpass time of about 13:00 and a three-day return time.
+GOSAT measures backscattered solar radiation at 1.65 μm with a local overpass time of about 13:00 and a three-day return time.
 We use the GOSAT methane retrieval version 9.0 of the University of Leicester obtained by the CO2 proxy method (Parker and Boesch, 2020, last accessed 29 December 2020).
 We use only high-quality retrievals as indicated by the quality assessment flag.
 Due to the sparse coverage of GOSAT, we also evaluate the TROPOMI data using a GEOS-Chem simulation run with the prior emissions.